wbryan78124/Ubuntu-18.04-server-xmr/README.md

 ```
 cd amdgpu-pro-18.50-708488-ubuntu-18.04
 ```
 Now to run some install's. this will install the needed parts to allow opencl to run on your system for the miner, there's 2 versions it can use for opencl PAL and LEGACY best i can tell legacy is for everything but vega cards, i havent had any luck running vega and rx cards at the same time reliably. we will be setting up for RX cards.
-Do one line at a time and let it finish before doning the next line.
+Do one line at a time and let it finish before doing the next line.
 ```
 ./amdgpu-install -y